jgreenwd/WGU-classes/C950/README.md

 if length of table[hash value] is greater than 1
     linear search for target value                O(n)
 ```
-Linear search does stand to increase access time.
+Linear search stands to increase access time.
 In practice the increase is negligible.
 The actual amount of increase is dictated by the size of the bucket at the hashed index.
 With adequately implemented hash functions, the bucket will have a functional maximum of 3.
-While still technically O(n), the result is returned much faster than O(n) would imply.
+While still technically O(n), the result is returned much faster than O(n) would typically imply.

-Memory requirements: The HashTable at declaration accepts an integer representing table capacity (default value of 64).
+Memory requirements: The __HashTable__ at declaration accepts an integer representing table capacity (default value of 64).
 At creation, memory is allocated for 133% of capacity, giving a load factor of 75%.
 This equates roughly to O(n) memory requirements.
 If capacity is known, memory requirements will remain O(n).
 If the load factor changes, memory requirements can potentially negatively affect performance by increasing access time.
 This occurs as a byproduct of the hash function's use of capacity in determining hash values.

-For maximum benefit, it is necessary for the user to have a reasonable approximation of needed capacity before deploying to production.
+For optimal efficiency, it is necessary for the user to have a reasonable approximation of needed capacity before deploying to production.

 Bandwidth: The application operates on a single workstation and does not require bandwidth for network communication.